 Eagle Technology is also a company that looks to the future.
 Due in large part to Trevor’s foresight, Eagle Technology is today a world-leading systems integration and information management company that has continued to evolve with the changing of technology; so much so that in 2007 the Wellington based offices became too small.
 Led by Corallie, who from the beginning has made most of the decisions relating to the company’s image and profile in the marketplace, new offices were acquired and refurbished to accommodate the expansion.
 The result is the impressive offices in the Eagle Technology building at 135 Victoria Street, Wellington.

-In 2013, Corallie and Duane Eagle, along with Gary Langford (CEO), continue to see new opportunities as technologies such as Geographic Information Systems and business intelligence integrate to provide organisations with a holistic view of their business; as the growth of web-based technologies impacts on a global scale; and as the leaders of the world adopt and champion technology as a means of improving the lives of all of us.
+In 2014, Corallie and Duane Eagle, along with Gary Langford (CEO), continue to see new opportunities as technologies such as Geographic Information Systems and business intelligence integrate to provide organisations with a holistic view of their business and with the growth of web-based technologies.